giannifranchi/TRADI_Tracking_DNN_weights/README.md

 # TRADI_Tracking_DNN_weights

-This repository contains a PyTorch implementation of [TRADI: Tracking deep neural network weight distributions](https://arxiv.org/abs/1912.11316)
+This repository contains a PyTorch implementation of [TRADI: Tracking deep neural network weight distributions](https://arxiv.org/abs/1912.11316) .
-For now, there are just the codes on MNIST, we will try to add the Camvid code.
+For now, there are just the code scripts for MNIST, we will try to add the Camvid codes.
 The codes for MNIST are on the folder MNIST_TASK.

-To launch the codes please go to the MNIST folder and then type:
+To launch the codes please go to the MNIST_TASK folder and then type:

     python main_train_TRADI.py